TULiberalArts/French/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+ # meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: page
 keywords: 'apply, visit, careers, recent graduates'
 description: >-
-published: true
 ---
 Where can a Temple University French degree take you?
 Your [career options](#careers) range from translation to education to government and more.
 [Make your declaration](#make-your-declaration) at the College of Liberal Arts by [visiting us](#visit-us) and [applying](#apply) today.
 Need more information?
 Read up on our [application deadlines](#deadlines) and [transfer opportunities](#thinking-of-transferring).